tom-halpin/pe-dojo-book/content/005-afterword.md

 The **Product Engineering: An Introduction** eBook is intended to enhance the understanding and application of product engineering practices to software development; through the use of storytelling and real-world scenarios involving a fictional team.
 The hope being to make learning process engaging and practical.

-In closing, this collection of chapter summaries and key takeaways revisits the core insights and lessons presented throughout the book.
+In closing, this collection of chapter summaries and key takeaways revisits the core insights and lessons presented throughout the **Product Engineering An Introduction** eBook.

 ## Chapter Summaries and Key Takeaways